 - Study whilst you are in the UK, ensuring that you meet the progression and engagement requirements of your course with no significant gaps or absences

-- Ensure you remain engaged with study or your work placement for any period of time abroad or elsewhere in the UK, whilst the University is still sponsoring you under Tier 4.
+- Ensure you remain engaged with study or your work placement for any period of time abroad or elsewhere in the UK, whilst the University is still sponsoring your Student Visa

 - Follow University processes if you decide to defer or suspend your studies, change your registration status, or withdraw from your course.